Halima Aden Makes History As First Model To Rock A Hijab & Burkini For ‘Sports Illustrated’

-The modeling career of Halima Aden began by making history.
+The modeling career of Halima Aden began with a history-making milestone.
 Now, her career has been thrust to the next level, once again with a move for the history books.
-On Monday, Sports Illustrated Swimsuit Issue took its verified Instagram page to announce that the 21-year-old model would grace the pages of its upcoming 2019 edition, marking the first time a model will appear wearing a hijab and burkini.
+On Monday, Sports Illustrated took to its verified Instagram page for its Swimsuit Issue to announce that the 21-year-old model would grace the pages of its upcoming 2019 edition, marking the first time a model will appear wearing a hijab and burkini.

-Sports Illustrated Swimsuit took to the popular social media platform Monday morning to make the announcement by pairing it with an image of the Somalian-American beauty rocking a bright electric blue burkini, which she paired with a gorgeous African inspired garment that flows over her swimsuit.
+Sports Illustrated took to the popular social media platform Monday morning to make the announcement by pairing it with an image of the Somalian-American beauty rocking a bright electric blue burkini, which she paired with a gorgeous African inspired garment that flows over her swimsuit.
 She completed her look with a matching hijab, which ties at the top of her head.
-Keeping with the African theme of her shoot, she wore a pair of large dangling yellow earrings that fall onto the water where Halima is posing for shot.
+Keeping with the African theme of her shoot, she wore a pair of large dangling yellow earrings that fall onto the water where Halima is posing for the shot.

-Halima, who previously made history for being the first woman to ever wear a hijab during in the Miss Minnesota USA pageant where she was a semi-finalist, is lying on her side in a body of water while striking a sexy, playful pose.
+Halima, who previously made history for being the first woman to ever wear a hijab during in the Miss Minnesota USA pageant, where she was a semifinalist, is lying on her side in a body of water while striking a sexy, playful pose.
 She has one leg in front of the other while she rests her head on one hand.
 Her other hand is, at the same time, resting on her head.

 View this post on Instagram